 In addition to this depressing statistic that more construction workers are killed in construction accidents every year, the Bureau of Labor Statistics has calculated that the rate of injury for construction workers is around 3.6 per every 100 full-time worker.
 Some of the most common reasons for construction accidents include:

 These common reasons for construction site injuries and death have earned themselves the nickname in the construction industry as the “Fatal Four.”
 However, despite their name, there are many other reasons why a construction worker may be injured on a construction site.
 All of these conditions pose an imminent danger to construction workers who often find themselves injured and with no one to turn to.
-Ken Kieklak, experienced construction accident Attorney at Law is devoted to those who have been injured because of someone’s carelessness, recklessness, or negligence.
+Ken Kieklak, an experienced Fort Smith construction accident attorney is devoted to those who have been injured because of someone’s carelessness, recklessness, or negligence.

 Most construction workers and their employers are very much aware of the dangers on the construction site.
 However, despite their overwhelming knowledge and the depth of regulations for safety set forth by the Occupational Safety and Health Administration, accidents and injuries happen on construction sites.
 Sadly, accidents and injuries happen almost every day on construction sites all across the country.